yiliaomsft/example-voting-app/README.md

 Run the app in Azure App Service
 --------------------------------

 Make sure you have the latest Azure CLI installed.
-Follow the steps in this document to create Azure Resource Group and Linux App Service plan, please ignore the stpes for downloading the sample.
+Follow the steps in this document [https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image] (https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image) to create Azure Resource Group and Linux App Service plan, please ignore the stpes for downloading the sample repo.
 We should be able to provide a tutorial specifically for Multi-container Web App, stay tunned.

 Once you have a Linux App Service plan, you can run the following CLI to create a Web App for this voting sample:
 $ az webapp create --resource-group [resource group] --plan [service plan] --name [app name] --multicontainer-config-type "compose" --multicontainer-config-file "docker-compose-appservice.yml"

 Wait for about a minute, you can then access the voting app at: [https://appname.azurewebsites.net/](https://appname.azurewebsites.net/), and the the results will be at [https://appname.azurewebsites.net/result](https://appname.azurewebsites.net/result).
 Enjoy!